 - Is the policy different on various campuses?

-- What are the differences as to the application of this policy to undergraduate and graduate/professional students?
+- What are the differences as to the application of this policy to undergraduate and graduate/professional degree students?

-Yes, all students, regardless of origin, traveling for University purposes are required to satisfy the student requirements detailed in the policy.
-All students, including International students, traveling abroad for personal reasons are not subject to this policy.
+Yes.
+All students, regardless of origin, who are traveling for University purposes are required to satisfy the student requirements detailed in the policy.
+This policy does not apply to any students, including international students, who are traveling abroad for personal reasons.

 - How does the policy apply if I am both University staff and a student?

 Where faculty and staff are also taking classes, they are faculty/staff when traveling for work and a student when traveling for their education/coursework.
 Travel as part of a graduate assistantship appointment or other appointment that requires student status is considered student travel and therefore is governed by this policy.

 - Is travel through a University student group covered by the policy?

 There are two types of University student groups: Campus Life Programs (CLP) and Registered Student Organizations (RSO).
 A CLP is a voluntary association comprised primarily of students whose activities, operations, and decision-making processes are directly governed by University academic or administrative departments and for which the University is ultimately responsible.
 CLPs must be affiliated with a University of Minnesota academic or administrative department and have a designated University faculty or staff advisor.
 The sponsoring or affiliated department, through the designated faculty or staff advisor, is responsible for ensuring compatibility between the group’s operations and actions and University interests.
 The CLP and its advisor must comply with all policies and procedures for CLPs, as identified within student-group and University policies.
 University Recognized Organizations at Morris are treated like CLPs for the purpose of this policy.